viciousviper/DokanCloudFS/README.md

   Options:
     -p|--passPhrase  The pass phrase used to encrypt persisted user credentials and access tokens -?|-h|--help     Show help information

+  Usage: Mounter reset [arguments] [options]

+  Arguments:
+    <userNames>  If specified, purge the persisted settings of the drives associated with the specified users; otherwise, purge the persisted settings of all configured drives.

+  Options:
+    -?|-h|--help  Show help information
   ```
     - The **mount** command will mount the drives configured in *IgorSoft.DokanCloudFS.Mounter.exe.config*, optionally filtered by the specified user names.
       - If you use the **-p|--passPhrase** option for the first time, previously unencrypted persisted settings **of the drives mounted at this time** - and all newly acquired authentication credentials - will be encrypted with the specified pass phrase.
 Persisted settings of drives not mounted at this time will remain as they are.
+    - The **reset** command will purge all persisted settings and require you to explicitely login on the next start of *IgorSoft.DokanCloudFS.Mounter.exe*.

 ### Sample configuration